traefik/structor/readme.md

   version     Display version

 Flags:
+      --branch-prefix string       Branch prefix. (default "v")
       --debug                      Debug mode.
+      --docker-build-path string   Custom docker build path
       --dockerfile-name string     Search and use this Dockerfile in the repository (in './docs/' or in './') for building documentation. (default "docs.Dockerfile")
   -d, --dockerfile-url string      Use this Dockerfile when --dockerfile-name is not found.
 Can be a file path. [required]
       --exclude strings            Exclude branches from the documentation generation.
       --exp-branch string          Build a branch as experimental.
       --force-edit-url             Add a dedicated edition URL for each version.
   -h, --help                       help for structor
       --image-name string          Docker image name. (default "doc-site") --menu.css-file string       File path of the template of the CSS file use for the multi version menu.
       --menu.css-url string        URL of the template of the CSS file use for the multi version menu.
       --menu.js-file string        File path of the template of the JS file use for the multi version menu.
       --menu.js-url string         URL of the template of the JS file use for the multi version menu.
       --no-cache                   Set to 'true' to disable the Docker build cache.
   -o, --owner string               Repository owner. [required] -r, --repo-name string           Repository name. [required]
       --rqts-url string            Use this requirements.txt to merge with the current requirements.txt.
 Can be a file path.
       --version                    version for structor
 ```

 The environment variable `STRUCTOR_LATEST_TAG` allow to override the latest tag name obtains from GitHub.